Construction of Differentially Private Empirical Distributions from a low-order Marginals Set through Solving Linear Equations with l2 Regularization: Introduction

-The remaining of the paper is organized as follows.
-Section \ref{sec:prelim} reviews the basic concepts in DP and some differentially private mechanisms related to this work.
-Section \ref{sec:method} introduces the CIPHER procedure and proposes the SSS (Sign and Statistical Significance) assessment to evaluate the inferences based on differentially private synthetic data against the original inferences.
+The rest of the paper is organized as follows.
+Section \ref{sec:method} introduces the CIPHER procedure.
 Section \ref{sec:experiment} compares the CIPHER with several other sanitization methods on the statistical utility of the synthetic data in simulated and real-life data.
+It also proposes the SSS (Sign and Statistical Significance) assessment to evaluate the inferences based on differentially private synthetic data against the original inferences.
 Section \ref{sec:discussion} provides some concluding remarks and discusses future research directions.